Alimir/wp-ulike/readme.txt

 == Description ==

-**Know What Your Audience Actually Wants**
+= THE #1 WORDPRESS ENGAGEMENT ANALYTICS PLUGIN, TURN VISITORS INTO INSIGHTS INSTANTLY =

 You're creating great content, but you're flying blind.
 Sound familiar?
 You don't know which posts hit, which products people love, or what's actually resonating with your visitors.
 Comments are great, but most people don't comment.
 They just consume and move on.

 [WP ULike](https://wpulike.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) fixes that.
 Get instant feedback on what your audience loves.
 No registration, no friction, no barriers.
 Just one click tells you exactly what's working.

-**Here's How It Works:**
+= Here's How It Works =

-Activate the plugin, and Like buttons automatically appear on your posts, comments, WooCommerce products, BuddyPress activities, and bbPress topics.
+Activate the plugin, and Like buttons automatically appear on your posts, comments, WooCommerce products, BuddyPress (BuddyBoss) activities, and bbPress topics.
 Zero setup.
 Zero configuration.
 It just works.

 Every interaction gets tracked in real-time.
 You'll see which content gets the most love, when people engage, and how engagement trends over time.
 No more guessing—you'll know exactly what your audience wants more of.